Jhgomez/StudyNotes/aws/CCP_notes.md

 	ECS -Elastic Container Service, Docker as a service highly scalable, high performance container orchestration service that supports Docker containers, pay for
 	EC2 instances

-	Fargate - Microservices where you don'92t think about the infrastructure.
+	Fargate - Microservices where you don't think about the infrastructure.
 Play per task

 	EKS - Kubernetes as a Service easy to deploy, manage and scale.
 Containerized apps using Kubernetes